-During the unpredictable winter months driving on icy roads can be quite risky even for the most experienced drivers.
+During the unpredictable winter months driving on icy road can be quite risky even for the most experienced drivers.
 The treacherously slick surfaces, the impaired visibility due to falling snow or fog, and the unpredictability of other road users all combine to create an environment that commands utmost respect and caution.

-The risks associated with icy driving are escalated by the fact that a single misjudgement or momentary lapse in concentration could result in serious, sometimes life-altering, consequences.
+The risks associated with icy driving are escalated by the fact that a single misjudgment or momentary lapse in concentration could result in serious, sometimes life-altering, consequences.
 It is therefore of paramount importance to be fully equipped – both in terms of knowledge and vehicle readiness – when venturing out onto icy roads.

 This guide aims to provide you with a comprehensive set of tips and techniques to ensure your safety when faced with icy road conditions.